-This augmented reality is achieved using infrared cameras that are positioned on each screen pointing at its respective torch operators, and the video images are rendered in real time onto each viewer's screen so as to create the semblance of illuminating the persons opposite them.
+This augmented reality is achieved using infra-red cameras that are positioned on each screen pointing at its respective torch operators, and the video images are rendered in real time onto each viewer's screen so as to create the semblance of illuminating the persons opposite them.

 The resulting ambiguity experienced between the actual and rendered reality of the viewers' presences in this installation, reinforce the perceptual and psychological tensions between 'self' and 'other'.
+The dramatic and kinesthetic confrontations between the real and virtual generated by UNMAKEABLELOVE's strategies of embodied interactive simulation directly engage the presence, agency and complicity of the viewer.